TonyHerbert22ATX/War-Card-game/README.md

-<h1 align="center">Simple Calculator | <a href="https://tonyherbert22atx.github.io/A-Simple-Calculator/">Visit here!</a></h1>
+<h1 align="center">War Card Game| <a href="https://tonyherbert22atx.github.io/A-Simple-Calculator/">Visit here!</a></h1>
 <div align="center">
 	 <a href="/gif/-_SqivG" title=""><img src="https://i.makeagif.com/media/4-26-2022/_SqivG.gif" alt=""></a><div style="font-size:11px;">

 </div>

-<h3 align="center">Simple calculator website as my first attempt to work with OOP.</h3>
+<h3 align="center">A War card game.
+This is my first attempt with working with an API</h3>
 <br>

 ## How It's Made:

-This was my first attempt at a simple calculator, I still was not able to implement OOP completely but I was able to make it functional.
+This was my first attempt at a war card game, I still was not able to implement OOP completely but I was able to make it functional.
+Usings a lot of if else statements to change the button scnerios.

 <h2 align="center">Techs used:</h2>
 <br>